Formation of Elephant Trunks in H II Regions

 Pillars of Creation in Eagle Nebula (From HST)

-Massive stars are born in the densest parts of Giant Molecular Clouds, dense cold and dusty regions of the universe.
-They are very luminous, and in particular emit huge quantities of ultra-violet (UV) radiation.
-This ionises and heats the surrounding gas, generating a rapidly expanding bubble known as an HII region.
+Massive stars are born in the densest parts of Giant Molecular Clouds: dense, cold and dusty regions of the galaxy.
+These stars are very luminous and emit huge quantities of ultra-violet (UV) radiation which ionises and heats the surrounding gas, generating a rapidly expanding bubble known as an H II region.

 This process does not happen very evenly, leading to strange and sometimes beautiful structures forming on the walls of this bubble.
 The famous Eagle Nebula pillars (right) are examples of these structures, but there are many others, often called "Elephant Trunks" by astronomers because of their elongated appearance.